TSA PreCheck Benefits for ServicemembersUpdated: November 2, 2022

 What is TSA PreCheck?

-According to the TSA, 92 percent of passengers using TSA PreCheck waited less than five minutes to go through security in May 2018.
+According to the TSA, 92% of passengers using TSA PreCheck waited less than five minutes to go through security in May 2018.
 Lines are typically shorter and move more quickly than standard security because travelers are not required to remove the following:

 - Light outerwear